Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 He shifted forward in his throne, bristling now.
 His ears were up and forward, his hackles rising.
 Aggression rippled across his body.
 “We have fought ourselves.
 We have fought each other.
 We have died in our *billions,* yet we are *still here.* This evil stops *now.* It stops *here!* in front of the galaxy, in front of our enemies, and in front of you, I say we will not be broken any longer!
 Our peoples will not be divided.
 We will not give in, we will *not* be th’ playthings o’ digital malware!
 We will *free* ourselves *and* the galaxy of the greatest evil to ever creep between the stars!!
 That is our way!
 The way that unites us!
 We *are still here* no matter what happens!
 We persist, no matter the setback.
 We *will* have our victory!”

-He rocketed up to his feet, bouncing on his toes, crackling with the energy of the moment, pacing---no, *prowling* around the room---and the camera followed him.
+He rocketed up to his feet, bouncing on his toes, crackling with the energy of the moment, pacing - no, *prowling* around the room - and the camera followed him.
 Apparently he’d brought some things with him to Folctha’s palace.
 A suit of Gaoian armor, its lacquered surface painted with a slinky-looking script.
 Opposite, an equally baroque example of human armor.
 Flanking both were *modern* armament, an early-generation EV-MASS and the Gaoian equivalent.
 The only nod to decoration on either was a fierce stallion’s head decal on the human suit’s helmet.

 There was a lot more besides.
 Weapons, paintings, photographs, books…it looked like he’d had a whole museum transported to Cimbrean just to make this point.